ovh/docs/pages/cloud/dedicated/save_datas_database_on_storage_ds/guide.en-ca.md

 > [!primary]
 >
-> If your production infrastructures are hosted at OVH and include our vRack private network solution, we recommend using it for your backups.
+> If your production infrastructures are hosted at OVHcloud and include our vRack private network solution, we recommend using it for your backups.
 This way, your backup data will not pass through the public network (internet).
 >

 The basis of this step is to log in to your production servers via SSH, and these servers will connect to your storage servers via SCP protocol.
 For this to work, all of the resources need to be able to connect to one another via SSH.